matchmore/ios-ticketing-app/README.md

 We assume that you already have knowledge about the **Advanced Location Publish/Subscribe** `ALPS` model.
 If not, please have a look at our portal [http://dev.matchmore.com/](http://dev.matchmore.com/).

+Alps iOS SDK uses Apple Push Notification Service (APNS) to deliver notifications to your iOS users.

+If you already know how to enable APNS, don't forget to upload the certificate in our portal.

+Else, you can find help on [how to setup APNS](https://github.com/matchmore/alps-ios-sdk/blob/feature/readmeApns/ApnsSetup.md).

 ## What will be covered
 * Register in our portal
 * Create an application in our cloud